MicrosoftDocs/sdk-api/sdk-api-src/content/tbs/nf-tbs-tbsi_get_tcg_log_ex.md

 The log format that is compatible with different hashing algorithms allows the platform and operating system to use SHA1, SHA256, or other hashing algorithms.
 If the platform supports the SHA256 hashing algorithm and the uses the log format that is compatible with different hashing algorithms, the platform uses the SHA256 algorithm instead of  SHA1.

 The Windows-defined events in the TCG event log are a tuple of {Type, Length, Value}.
 You can parse the log using the following TCG_PCR_EVENT structure from the <a href="http://www.trustedcomputinggroup.org/developers/pc_client/specifications/">TCG PC Client spec</a>.
-You can create a correlation between lists of log events using the information in the <a href="http://research.microsoft.com/en-us/downloads/74c45746-24ad-4cb7-ba4b-0c6df2f92d5d/">TPM PCP Toolkit</a> and the <a href="http://www.trustedcomputinggroup.org/resources/tpm_main_specification">TPM Main Specification</a>.

-<div class="code"><span codelanguage=""><table>
-The Windows-defined events in the TCG event log are a tuple of {Type, Length, Value}.
-You can parse the log using the following TCG_PCR_EVENT structure from the <a href="http://www.trustedcomputinggroup.org/developers/pc_client/specifications/">TCG PC Client spec</a>.
 You can create a correlation between lists of log events using the information in the <a href="http://research.microsoft.com/en-us/downloads/74c45746-24ad-4cb7-ba4b-0c6df2f92d5d/">TPM PCP Toolkit</a> and the <a href="http://www.trustedcomputinggroup.org/resources/tpm_main_specification">TPM Main Specification</a>. <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>